 Once your floors are sanded, you’ll need to thoroughly clean your floors.
 I started by vacuuming the excess dust first.

-Here are my floors after washing, rinsing and being allowed to dry.
+Here are my floors after washing, rinsing, and being allowed to dry.

 TIP: Also realize that the plastic sheets will have dust on them now too, so either wipe those down (before you vacuum the floors) or change them out so you don’t have excess dust falling onto your new beautiful stained concrete floors!

 That’s a big word, but it’s easy to find at places like Home Depot.
 This is just a mild cleaner/degreaser that is prepping the floors for the staining process.

 TIP: If you rented that sander from Home Depot you can also use that with a scrubber pad to make the cleaning go faster.

-You don’t want any TSP residue left so you’ll repeat the mopping process 2 or 3 times with just warm water to make sure the floors are totally clean.
+You don’t want any TSP residue left so you’ll repeat the mopping process 2 or 3 times with just warm, clean water to make sure the floors are totally clean.